Does Your Lawn Have Grass Fungus in the Spring?

 Spring Dead Spot Disease

 It is essential to know that not all spots in the grass indicate a disease.
 Spring Dead Spot is typical in Bermuda grass in Oklahoma.
-In most cases of this disease, the grass did recover with proper care.
+In most cases of this grass fungus, the grass did recover with proper care.

 Irrigation, seldom fertilizing, and herbicides do help prevent this disease.
 Although called a disease, Spring Dead Spot occurs through two different fungi.
 These fungi, Ophiosphaerella herpotricha, and Ophiosphaerella korai are the principal causing perpetrators of Spring Dead Spot in Oklahoma.